danilo90lan/T1A3-School_manager-Terminal_application/README.md

 models/: This directory will contain Python classes (Person, Student, Teacher, School). tools_management/: This directory will contain modules for file operations, record operations, and user interaction (file_operation.py, record_operation.py, menu.py, etc.). data/: This directory can be used to store JSON files for storing data.
-- Initialize Initialize a Git repository:
+- Initialize a Git repository:
 - Create a .gitignore file to exclude unnecessary files (like virtual environment files)
 - Set Up Virtual Environment

 ![trello initializzation task](./docs/initializzation.png)

 ### Defining the features